Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: The auction market model

-The clearing price is set by the stock exchange to maximize the total number of traded volume for an auction.
-Denote $P^{cl}$ to be the clearing price of an auction if it ends at time $T$.
-Given the traded volume of each strategic trader is a linear function of the clearing price, $P^{cl}$ is the equilibrium point of the supply-demand curve of the auction order flow at the clearig time $T$.
-Similarly to \cite{du2017optimal} and \cite[Section 2.3]{paul2021optimal}, it is given by $LM_T(P^{cl})+MO_T=0$ or equivalently
+The clearing price, denoted by $P^{cl}_T$, is set by the stock exchange to maximize the total traded volume.
+Since the submitted volume of each strategic trader is a strictly decreasing linear function of the clearing price, maximizing the traded volume is equivalent to finding the equilibrium point where aggregate supply meets aggregate demand.
+Similarly to \cite{du2017optimal} and \cite[Section 2.3]{paul2021optimal}, the market clearing condition is given by $LM_T(P^{cl}_T) + MO_T = 0$, or equivalently: